Bruising From Injectables and Fillers: How we prevent it and what you can do

 Learn about even more that we are doing to prevent and resolve bruising in this Update!

-Even with the very best Doctor care and diligence, some bruising is possible from Botox® and Fillers.
-Especially if you know you bruise easily, the truth is there is a likelihood you could get a tiny contusion at the treatment site, no matter how gently the Doctor administers your Botox® or filler.
+Even with the very best Doctor care and diligence, some bruising is possible from Dysport® and Fillers.
+Especially if you know you bruise easily, the truth is there is a likelihood you could get a tiny contusion at the treatment site, no matter how gently the Doctor administers your Dysport® or filler.
 Bruising is one of the biggest concerns people have before receiving aesthetic injectable treatments.
 What we can tell you is that about 5-7% of our injectable patients bruise.
 Even if you have never bruised before, it is always a possibility based on your current skin health.

 The number one thing we do that keeps our rates and severity of bruising low is Dr. Janowski’s use of micro-cannulas (check out the photo of the blunt, bendable needle) when injecting filler.
 These are blunt needles that don’t slice through tissue, and allow for both a more gentle, and a more precise placement of fillers.
 This is an advanced injection technique perfected by Dr. Janowski, and is one of our claims to fame in the Western US region.

-Additionally, just working with a very experienced physician injector who knows where, how deep, and how precisely to inject Botox® and filler is extremely important.
+Additionally, just working with a very experienced physician injector who knows where, how deep, and how precisely to inject Dysport® and filler is extremely important.
 Physicians know where blood vessels are (that when punctured cause bruising) and how to work around these facial landmarks.

 What You Can Do: